WA Government Architecture Decision Records

 High-risk scenarios include:

-- Automated Decision-Making: AI tools making policy, approval, or resource allocation decisions without human review
+- Automated Decision-Making: policy, approval, or resource allocation decisions without human review

-- Government Data Processing: Sensitive organisational data processed by offshore AI services
+- Government Data Processing: sensitive organisational data processed by offshore or unapproved AI services

-- Uncontrolled AI Outputs: AI-generated content, code, or analysis used without human validation
+- Uncontrolled Outputs: generated content, code, or analysis used without qualified validation

-- Privacy Violations: Personal information processed by AI without appropriate consent or controls
+- Privacy Violations: personal information processed without consent or required controls

 References: